Note: The links below will

 the orbiting International Space Station.
 We've come a long way in 50 years.

-Happy Birthday to "!"
+USA!"
 Also: on this day in 1969, the Apollo 11 astronauts

 splashed down to complete the first lunar landing mission.
 And: on